 In addition to our success in Japan, we have expanded our footprint across more regions.
-In December 2019, we launched MARVEL Super War in several Southeast Asian markets where it topped many of the iOS download charts.
-In 2020, we also introduced EVE Echoes and MARVEL Duel to overseas markets.
 In 2021, we launched The Lord of the Rings: Rise to War in Europe, the Americas, Oceania and Southeast Asia.
-In June 2022, we launched Naraka: Bladepoint on Xbox Series X|S and with Xbox Game Pass for console and PC globally.
-In the first two weeks of the title being available on the Xbox Console, an impressive one million new players have joined the game, which is known for its fast-paced and agile melee combat.
+In June 2022, we launched Naraka: Bladepoint on Xbox Series X and S and with Xbox Game Pass for console and PC globally.
+In the first two weeks of the title being available on the Xbox console, an impressive one million new players have joined the game, which is known for its fast-paced and agile melee combat.
+In 2023, we launched Racing Master in Hong Kong, Macau and Taiwan, which quickly gained widespread acclaim.